wheat-field2075/merons/.ipynb_checkpoints/README-checkpoint.md

 ### 2023/05/22: dihedral4
 - added augmentations for dihedral-4
-- loss on val-data is noticably lower, but fails to yield noticable improvments on the entire patch
+- loss on val-data is noticably lower, but fails to yield noticable improvements on the entire patch

 ### 2023/03/17: negative samples and dataset_process
 - should be dated as 2023/05/17